XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars

 \textbf{XUE~2:} This is a single source in the MRS cube up to channel 4 where a few bright sources are detected around XUE~2.
+None of these additional sources overlap with XUE2, and thus they do not contaminate the extracted spectrum.
 The MIRI flux is higher than the \textit{Spitzer} photometry, which might indicate that this source is variable.
 Examples of variability detected with \textit{Spitzer} and MIRI have been also observed in nearby disks \citep[e.g.][]{2023Natur.620..516P}.
 The SED shape has a change of slope between 8-12 and 24~\micron, which could indicate the presence of an inner hole.
 This source is relatively poor in its molecular content.
 We detect a few lines corresponding to the P-branch CO fundamental emission between 4.9 and 5.0~\micron\ for the $v = 1 - 0$ transitions, unlike the case of XUE~1 there is no significant detection of CO lines corresponding to the $v = 2 - 1$ transitions.
 Due to the low signal-to-noise of the MIRI spectrum, we cannot confirm or reject the presence of water emission between 6 and 7~\micron, HCN at 14~\micron, CO$_2$ at 15~\micron\ or OH at 16 and 16.80~\micron.
 We do not detect any presence of C$_2$H$_2$, water beyond 15~\micron\ nor $^{13}$CO$_2$.
-There is an excess emission in the spectrum at $\sim$7.2~\micron\ which is consistent with the location of CH$_3^+$ as detected by \citet{2023Natur.621...56B}, nevertheless due to the low S/N and to the potential presence of water at the same wavelengths, we are not able to accurate model this molecule and therefore cannot confirm its presence in the spectrum.
+There is an excess emission in the spectrum at $\sim$7.2~\micron\ which is consistent with the location of CH$_3^+$ as detected by \citet{2023Natur.621...56B}, nevertheless due to the low S/N and to the potential presence of water at the same wavelengths, we are not able to accurately model this molecule and therefore cannot confirm its presence in the spectrum.
 The spectrum contains the Pfund H(6-5) line in emission.\\